ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 transmitted in the transport protocol payload, or be transformable to an array of octets by a sender-side framer (see {{send-framing}}).

+Messages may be arbitrarily large; however, there may be system and Protocol Stack dependent limits on the size of a data object which can be transmitted atomically.
+For that reason, the Message object passed to the Send action may also be a partial Message, either representing the whole data object and information about the range of bytes to send from it, or an object referring back to the larger whole Message.
+The details of partial Message sending are implementation-dependent.

 If Send is called on a Connection which has not yet been established, an Initiate action will be implicitly performed simultaneously with the Send.
 Used together with the Idempotent property (see {{send-idempotent}}), this can